We see training as an important part of our role as beekeepers in the Community. We run the following courses:

 - Pests and Diseases

 B. Practical Sessions

-These will follow the Introduction to Beekeeping courses, and will be held at our Members’ Apiary or one of our trainers own sites.
+These will follow the Introduction to Beekeeping courses, and will be held at our Members’ Apiary.
 They will give you practical experience in opening and closing hives, handling bees on frames, recognising the condition of the bees and action to take.
 There will be a number of sessions, weather dependent.
 You will be given a checklist of competencies to complete so there is more flexibility on session attendance.
 It is likely to start in April or May at weekends but there will be evening sessions as the days grow longer.

 Dates and costs:

-The next Beginner’s Course will start in February 2021 on Mondays starting at 7.30pm, in the 6th Form Centre of Newent Community School, Watery Lane, Newent GL18 1QF.
-There will also be a practical frame making session on a Saturday as well.
+The 2023 course will probably be at Newent Community School, Watery Lane, Newent GL18 1QF.
+There will also be a practical frame making session on a Saturday at the school as well.

 The cost for the theory and practical course for 2023 will be available later in 2022 (there will is a cheaper rate for under 18 yrs).
 Included in the cost is:

 - membership of Newent Beekeepers

 - membership of the British Beekeepers Association (BBKA)